 Let us know in the comments your favorite way to roast garlic and be sure to check out some of our other favorite garlic forward recipes!

 Roasted Garlic Cashew Cream Cheese

 Garlic Green Beans

 Easy Oven Roasted Garlic

 - Remove any loose outer skins from garlic heads.
 Slice ¼ to 1.3 inch off the top of the garlic head to expose the cloves inside.

 - Drizzle the tops of the bulbs with olive oil and sprinkle with kosher salt.
 Wrap in the foil or parchment paper secured with kitchen twine.

 - Roast until the garlic cloves are lightly browned and tender, about 40 minutes.
 Begin checking the garlic at 30 minutes, the time to finish varies based on the size, age and variety of garlic used.

 - Let the garlic cool slightly, and then serve.
 Press on the bottom of a clove to push it out of its paper.
 Roasted garlic can also be refrigerated for up to 2 weeks or frozen for up to 3 months.

-- *Garlic can be roasted without foil or parchment in a clay garlic roaster like this one here or by using a small ovenproof saucepan and lid.
+- *Garlic can be roasted without foil or parchment in a clay garlic roaster or by using a small ovenproof saucepan and lid.